{{ summaryHeading }}

 entityID

-The stable identifier partners configure for the SAML entity.
+The stable identifier partners configure as issuer, audience, or relying-party identity.

 ACS

-Assertion Consumer Service, the SP endpoint that receives SAML assertions.
+Assertion Consumer Service, the service provider endpoint that receives SAML assertions.

 SSO endpoint